Message from the Maestro

 - San Francisco Bay Area Chamber Choir

 Stravinsky Chamber and Choral Music: The Soldier’s Tale and A Wedding.
-It’s Concert Two of a double header Stravinsky weekend.
+It’s Concert One of a double header Stravinsky weekend.
 Guest artists include audience favorite pianist, Natalya Lundtvedt, and the San Francisco Bay Area Chamber Choir.

 Stravinsky Festival II: Rites of Spring